 Cholecystitis (ko-luh-sis-TIE-tis) is inflammation of the gallbladder.
-Your gallbladder is a small, pear-shaped organ on the right side of your abdomen, beneath your liver.
-The gallbladder holds a digestive fluid that's released into your small intestine (bile).
+The gallbladder is a small, pear-shaped organ on the right side of the belly (abdomen), beneath the liver.
+The gallbladder holds a digestive fluid (bile) that's released into the small intestine.

-If left untreated, cholecystitis can lead to serious, sometimes life-threatening complications, such as a gallbladder rupture.
-Treatment for cholecystitis often involves gallbladder removal.
+If left untreated, cholecystitis can lead to severe, sometimes life-threatening complications, such as a gallbladder rupture.
+Treatment for cholecystitis often involves surgery to remove the gallbladder.

 - Severe pain in your upper right or center abdomen